Streetspace for London

 Work now going on in your borough includes:

 - Camden to Tottenham Hale - a cycling route connecting Camden to Tottenham Hale was one of six announced by the Mayor of London in 2018.
-A consultation is planned for 2020

 - Farringdon station upgrade - work includes two new ticket halls.
 Once the Elizabeth line arrives, Farringdon will become one of the best connected places in London